aisingapore/TagUI/README.md

 ### FEATURES
 - automate Chrome, Firefox, PhantomJS
-- visual automation of website and desktop
+- visual automation of websites and desktop
 - unzip and run on macOS, Linux, Windows
-- natural language with JavaScript support
-- write in over 20 different native languages
+- write in 20+ native languages & JavaScript
 - Chrome extension for recording actions
 - run by schedule, command line, API URL
 - advanced API / command calls to services

 # Why This
 The goal of web automation is to reproduce cognitive interactions that you have with websites so that your laptop or server can do it for you, base on your schedule or conditions.
 TagUI helps you rapidly automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.

 Read on for more info or jump right into the [flow samples section](https://github.com/tebelorg/TagUI#flow-samples) to see examples of TagUI automation in natural-language-like syntax.
 This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
 To feedback suggestions or bugs, [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
 Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### HOW IT WORKS
 TagUI converts your intentions in different native languages into lines of working JavaScript code that perform web automation.
 Under the hood, it uses Chrome DevTools Protocol, Sikuli, CasperJS, PhantomJS & SlimerJS.